 “How’s the weather?”
 Answer this question clearly, quickly, and accurately when you have SiriusXM satellite services aboard.
 You’ll also know what’s coming in the future with near real-time weather radar, forecasts, and detailed data on everything from barometric pressure to lightning strike indicators.
 With the addition of a receiver SiriusXM can be added to MFD systems from Garmin, Raymarine, Simrad, Lowrance, B&G, and Furuno.
 While SiriusXM has been around for years, they just started offering a new bonus feature: sign up for their new Fish Mapping service, and you’ll also receive up-to-date data on sea surface temperatures, chlorophyll fronts, and major weedlines, plus color-coded fishing hotspot intel provided by scientists who study the current conditions.

 Satellite positioning and emergency communication are essential to staying safe when traveling off the beaten path.
-A great option comes from Garmin, in the form of the pam-sized inReach Mini.
+A great option comes from Garmin in the form of the pam-sized inReach Mini, which was recently upgraded to the Mini 2.
+The new version has an improved battery life, a TracBack feature you can use to retrace your route, an improved user interface, a new electronic compass, and faster acquisition times.
 This highly capable compact device packs a whopping amount of technology in the palm of your hand.
 Global Iridium satellite coverage plus Bluetooth connectivity means that you can go anywhere and remain connected with two-way text messaging.

 Once your device is set up it can be preloaded with contacts and messages that can be sent at the push of a button for quick delivery when time may be critical.
 It also features the ability to receive detailed weather information.
 In case of emergency, just press the SOS button and your location and preset message are sent to emergency response services.
 It is fully waterproof, lightweight, and easy to use.